 Sub AutoFill_Example1() Range("B1").AutoFill Destination:=Range("B1:B10"), Type:=xlFlashFill End Sub

-If I run this code we will get the result like the below.
+If I run this code, we will get the result like the below.

 You can download this VBA AutoFill Excel Template from here – VBA AutoFill Excel Template

 This has been a guide to VBA AutoFill in excel.
-Here we discuss How to Use Autofill in Excel VBA with various parameters like xlFillDefault, xlFillFormats, xlFlashFill, etc. You can learn more about VBA from following articles –
+Here we discuss How to Use Autofill in Excel VBA with various parameters like xlFillDefault, xlFillFormats, xlFlashFill, etc. You can learn more about VBA from the following articles –